odibua/covid19TrackingProject/README.md

 ```

 ## Processing Raw Data
-Processing raw data makes use of one of six commands:
+Processing raw data makes use of one of three commands:
 - `python -m pytest --project_case_bool` processes raw data about cases from every state/county with a properly populated
  `test_{STATE}_{COUNTY}_scrape_project.py` file and pushes the resulting csv.
-- `python -m pytest --state={STATE} --project_case_bool` does this for a state and every county in the state
+- `python -m pytest --state={STATE} --project_case_bool` does this for a state and every county in the state.
-- `python -m pytest --state={STATE} --county={COUNTY} --projecth_case_bool` does this for a particular state and county
+- `python -m pytest --state={STATE} --county={COUNTY} --projecth_case_bool` does this for a particular state and county.

 To process raw data for deaths replace `project_case_bool` with `project_death_bool`.
 It is possible to
-make projection of raw data a regularly scheduled by adding one of the above commands to the circleci config
+make processing raw data a regularly scheduled by adding one of the above commands to the circleci config
 as illustrated [here](#configuring-scraping-schedule). **Sceduling processing is not recommended.
 Processing raw data raises
-frequent errors, and we think it is best to periodically do so locally**
+frequent errors, and it is best to periodically do so locally**

 ## Handling Processing Errors
 Three primary types of errors will occur when processing raw data.
 The first is that newly processed data will have abnormal
 values, the second is that processed data will have inconsistent keys (ethnic categories may change, for example), and the
 third is that the parsing is simply not working.
 The first two errors are thrown based on the output of the
  [check_valid_change](https://github.com/odibua/covid19TrackingProject/blob/62671742b142ec643bd55e5e4d6e386df7e2221f/utils.py#L28)